 Another important criterion that needs to be taken into account is the length of the time series under study.
-It is intuitively clear that it will be very difficult to properly identify a large number of different states when the time series is short, due to the typical high persistence of the states and consequently to the possibility of not observing all states.
+It should be noted that very short time series complicate inference on the underlying Markov process, in particular regarding the selection of the number of different states.
+This is particularly problematic if the states exhibit high persistence such that only very few switches between the states are used to inform the estimation of the tpm.
 In our particular case of random sums over time, however, this issue is partially reduced.
 Thanks to the time aggregation, we observe many loss realizations for a single point in time (we have a single realization of the Poisson process, but many realizations of the GPD random variable).
 Hence, fewer time periods are needed to estimate well the regression function in a given state compared to other models.
-In the present work, we restrict our attention to cases where two states are sufficient to describe the temporal structure, since in our application we only have few time periods.
+In the present work, we restrict our attention to cases where two states are sufficient to describe the temporal structure, since in our application we only have few time periods to base the inference on.